saas786/obsidian-notes-1/HECO/Pumps.md

 __Pumps__ add energy to a liquid to raise its pressure.
 Converts mechanical energy to kinetic energy.

+Functions:
+-	Moving a fluid from one location to another
+-	Recirculating a fluid in a closed system, or
+-	Providing pressure, such as in hydraulic systems

 Classes:
 -	Positive displacement
 	-	Rotary